tqheel/tqheel.github.io/_posts/2019-11-03-november-06-den-meeting.md

 7. Plant a vegetable or herb garden.

 ## Opening
-## Opening
 - Pledge of Allegiance
 - Scout Oath
 - Scout Law

 ## Talk Time
-- If you were not on the camping trip then, please work with your patent on Fur, Feathers, and Fur, requirements 1 and 5 on your own and let me or Stephen know when they are complete.
+- If you were not on the camping trip then, please work with your parent on Fur, Feathers, and Fur, requirements 1 and 5 on your own and let me or Stephen know when they are complete.
+Since requirement 5 is optional, feel free to do 2, 4. or 7 instead.
 - Next adventure will be Baloo the Builder, where we will be learning about using hand tools to do projects with wood.
 Our project will be helping to create the trophies for the Pinewood Derby.
 - Next adventure after Baloo the Builder will be Bear Claws (pocket knives).
 - Pack hike coming up on 11/16 at Horton nature Preserve.